klieret/ray-tune-slurm-demo/README.md

 ## 📦 Installation

-Use the conda environment, then `pip` install the package.
+Use the conda environment, THEN `pip` install the package.

 ## 🔥 Running it!